It’s a shame to let all those carved pumpkins from Halloween go to waste.

 Making a pumpkin bird feeder is quite simple.

 Remove the top of your pumpkin.
-If yours is looking a bit worn around the carvings, slice that off, leaving a bowl shape.
+If yours looks worn around the carvings, slice that off, leaving a bowl shape.

 Make sure the pumpkin is clean and not rotten.

-Run some twine underneath the pumpkin, cradling it, and suspend somewhere in your garden.
+Run some twine underneath the pumpkin, cradle it, and suspend it somewhere in your garden.

 Fill with good birdseed.